-The dialin-info command displays information about dial-in configuration.
+The dialin-info command displays information about dial-in configuration. disk-move-to-group disk One or more disks to be moved. storage-group A storage group.

-disk-move-to-group

 '''

 avcli disk-move-to-group disk... storage-group

 '''

 The disk-move-to-group command moves one or more logical disks to a storage group.